 What’s inside heated jackets?Metal?
 Fiber?
 Hair?
 Let’s find out.

 Inside almost all heated clothing, there are two things: heating elements and clothing materials.
 During assembly, the back and front of heated jackets are lined with an electronically powered copper/carbon/graphene heating zone.
 Depending on the type of heated clothing, the manufacturer will add cotton, down feathers, and other materials into the jackets.

 Can a heated jacket electrocute me?Can I wear heated clothing in the rain?

-No, you will not be electrocuted if it starts raining, or snowing or if you are put into a dunk tank wearing a heated jacket or other heated clothing.
-It is important to recognize that there are simply not enough voltages in heated clothing to electrocute a human being if the clothing is used properly.
-In addition, heated jackets and other heated clothing utilize waterproof membranes to surround the heating elements in order to protect them against shock risks.
+No, you will not be electrocuted if it starts raining or snowing or if you are put into a dunk tank wearing a heated jacket or other heated clothing.
+It is essential to recognize that there are not enough voltages in heated clothing to electrocute a human being if it is used properly.
+In addition, heated jackets and other heated clothing utilize waterproof membranes to surround the heating elements to protect them against shock risks.

-You have to get into the 40V range before you are able to injure humans with heated clothing.
+You must get into the 40V range before injuring humans with heated clothing.
 Most heated clothing operates on 5V, 7.3V, 12V, or 20V batteries, which are not enough to injure a person.
-A reputable manufacturer of heated clothing will also install safety systems in the clothing that will automatically shut off the heating zone if it detects a problem with either the battery or the heating zone.
-There are several safety features that can be found in any heated clothing:
+A reputable manufacturer of heated clothing will also install safety systems that automatically shut off the heating zone if it detects a problem with the battery or the heating zone.
+Several safety features can be found in any heated clothing: